kriskenesei/geo2020-modules/README.md

 # Python Repository of GEO2020 Modules

-**This Python repo hosts the source code I am working on for my MSc dissertation at the TU Delft (GEO2020).**
+**This Python repository hosts the final source code related to my MSc thesis at the TU Delft, titled "Constructing a digital 3D road network for The Netherlands".**
-The research proposal (and all reports) are based in [my other GEO2020 repo](https://github.com/kriskenesei/geo2020-tex).
+The research proposal and the thesis itself are based in [my LaTeX repository](https://github.com/kriskenesei/geo2020-tex).

-All planned features of the software have been implemented and tested, only minor modifications are to be expected until the conclusion of the project.
-The accuracy assessment workflows are now also part of the published code framework.
+All planned features of the software have been implemented and tested, and the project has been concluded.
+The final thesis is now available in the LaTeX repository.
+Only minor modifications or additions are expected to the code from now on.

 I packaged most functionality into one "module" called `nbrs_generation.py`.
 Almost all the features reside in the class `nbrs_manager`, to provide an interface that is easy to get familiar with for potential re-users.
 A set of processing functions were factored out into `lib_shared.py` to reduce clutter in the main module.